Monday, November 16, 2009

 The Manna of Faith

 Grace is the joyful kindness which fills the heart of God.
 It is his pleasure to redeem the estranged and to rescue the lost.
-It should be noted, however, that if he were a just a big fluffy pushover, we wouldn't have been estranged in the first place!
-God hates sin, fundamentally, that will never change and never cease to be true of him.
-It means his reaction to sin will always be thorough and inescapable.
+It should be noted, however, that if he were just a big fluffy pushover, we wouldn't have been estranged in the first place!
+God hates sin, fundamentally.
+That will never change and never cease to be true of him.
+It means that his reaction to sin will always be thorough and inescapable.
 Certainly, that's something to think about!

 Faith is the means that this kind and severe God has established by which his grace is brought to bear upon the condition of the estranged.
 We are saved by grace through faith.
 Humans who express such faith get saved, those who won't, don't.
 A statement like that is likely to bend some Calvinists into a pretzel, probably a salty one, but it reflects the Bible on the subject, what can be wrong with that?
 Faith has always been, and always will be the issue with human beings in regard to their relationship with God.